DaoCloud/DaoCloud-docs/docs/en/docs/mspider/01Intro/Features.md

 - Unified management of multi-cluster configuration

-    Supports grid configuration and cluster configuration management of multiple clusters under the grid; supports sidecar injection policies of different clusters with different granularities, and supports unified management of data plane configurations such as cross-cluster traffic policies.
+    Supports mesh configuration and cluster configuration management of multiple clusters under the mesh; supports sidecar injection policies of different clusters with different granularities, and supports unified management of data plane configurations such as cross-cluster traffic policies.

 - Scalability

     Supports one-click access and removal of clusters

-### Grid Data Plane Microservice Framework
+### mesh Data Plane Microservice Framework

 -Spring Cloud

-    Services developed with the Spring Cloud SDK are supported to access the grid without intrusion and are managed in a unified manner.
+    Services developed with the Spring Cloud SDK are supported to access the mesh without intrusion and are managed in a unified manner.

 - Dubbo

-    Services developed by the Dubbo SDK are supported for non-intrusive access to the grid and unified management.
+    Services developed by the Dubbo SDK are supported for non-intrusive access to the mesh and unified management.

 ### Compatibility and extensions